 Packrafting the Escalante River is everything it's cracked up to be.
 The low class level and depth of the river makes it a fantastic trip for beginner packrafters, while the scenery and numerous obstacles along the way will intrique seasoned ones as well.

 A free backcountry use permit is required for this trip, but can easily be picked up at the Egypt Trailhead.
 The NPS stocks the trailhead with permits that you fill out on your own.
 You leave one copy behind at the trailhead and take the other copy with you for the duration of your trip.
+You can also pick up a permit at the Escalante Interagency Visitor Center in Escalante.

 Shuttle: Since this is a point to point route, you will either need to take two cars or hire a shuttle company.
 There are numerous shuttle companies in Escalante: